Web Privacy and Cookie Policy

 What Data Does This Policy Cover?

 This Policy applies to personal data collected on our website or through platforms with a link to this Policy (“Site”).
 It does not apply to any other information collected by PartnerRe Ltd. and its subsidiaries and affiliates (collectively referred to herein as “PartnerRe”) through any other means.
 By “personal data”, we mean information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with you (or, for California residents only, your household).
-“Personal Data” may not include publicly available information.
+“Personal Data” does not include publicly available information.
 This Policy covers how we collect, use, and share that personal data as of the date that this Policy is posted.
 This Policy also does not apply to any Sites maintained or operated by other companies or linked to our Site.

 What Types Of Personal Data Do We Collect About You?
 For what purposes?

 We generally collect only personal data you voluntarily provide to us.
-We do not require you to give us personal data to access public areas of our Site, except to register for a webcast or with respect to our use of cookies, as described in Section “COOKIES” of this Policy.
+We do not require you to give us personal data to access public areas of our Site, except to register for a webcast or with respect to our use of cookies, as described in Section ‘Cookies’ of this Policy.

 If you cannot or choose not to provide us with the personal data we reasonably require, we may be unable to provide you with the information or services you have requested.

 The below chart lists the categories of personal data that we collect, along with the purpose for the collection of such data.
-The numbers into brackets correspond to the legal basis for which we process your personal data (depending on the circumstances) as described in the section below “WHAT ARE THE LEGAL BASES ON WHICH WE USE YOUR PERSONAL DATA?“.
+The numbers in brackets correspond to the legal basis for which we process your personal data (depending on the circumstances) as described in the section below “WHAT ARE THE LEGAL BASES ON WHICH WE USE YOUR PERSONAL DATA?”.
 Some of the bases for processing will overlap and there may be several grounds which justify our use of your personal data.

 What are the Legal bases on which we use your personal data?